 The example below presents a simple collapsed graph.
 Numbers attached to the nodes are counters of occurrences.

 This graph is built from the raw graph, by collapsing multiple edges between the same pair of vertices into one edge, and grouping entailment units into equivalence classes.
-This process is performed by the Collapsed Graph Generator module.
+This process is performed by the Graph Optimizer module.

 Unlike the raw graph, this is no longer a multigraph, but a simple directed graph.
 It extends DefaultDirectedWeightedGraph, for inherited methods see the JavaDoc: http://jgrapht.org/javadoc/org/jgrapht/graph/DefaultDirectedWeightedGraph.html